marcodeangelis/stochastic-area-metric/README.md

 For speed comparisons see the speed test section below.

-One neat aspect of the area metric is that when it is computed between two samples of size one, it coicides with their absolute-value difference.
+One neat aspect of the area metric is that when it is computed between two samples of size one, it coincides with their absolute-value difference.
 So for example,

 ```python
 x = [1.]